Animals

 Sturgis came to Sweet Farm after we received a call that he could no longer be cared for, stuck in a muddy pasture, and had numerous medical issues.
 He made an incredible recovery and this 39-year-old guy has been living happily with his cattle friends at Sweet Farm ever since!

-Callum and Ethel were raised for an FFA program and then abandoned at the school.
-Saved by a teacher who discovered their curious, caring personalities, these three are joined by Brenda and Bella who were rescued from factory farms.
+Callum was raised for an FFA program and then abandoned at the school.
+Saved by a teacher who discovered turkeys’ curious, caring personalities, these he was later joined by Brenda and Bella who were rescued from factory farms.

 Ziggy was our first NY farm rescue.
 He was born on a production pig farm, but due to his charming personality became a favorite of the pig farmer.
 The farmer was elderly, and selling his farm.
 Most of the pigs on the property were sent to slaughter, but Ziggy (and his friend Fozzy, who sadly has passed away) were saved from that fate because he’d become so attached to them.